alakeldev/hi-task-me-app/README.md

     ![Accessibilty WAVE all App Pages](assets/readme-images/wave.png)

 ### Unfixed Bugs
-- First Unfixed Bug: I am experiencing in all App pages an error on Chrome & MS-edge browsers console that I cannot resolve.
-I have tried adding special meta data on each header of HTML app pages and allowing all the cookies on Google Chrome but none of these solutions worked.
-The error does not occur at all when I use Firefox.
+- First Unfixed Bug: I am experiencing an error on Chrome and MS-Edge browsers console that I cannot resolve.
+The error occurs on all app pages and does not occur when I use Firefox.
+I have tried adding special meta data on each header of HTML app pages and allowing all the cookies on Google Chrome, but none of these solutions worked.

     ![Error Permissions Policy Header](assets/readme-images/permissions-policy-header.png)

 - Second Unfixed Bug: I am experiencing an error related to Canvas 2D in all app pages on Chrome and MS-Edge browsers console.
-The error is showing inside the process of Lighthouse and disappears after that.
+The error shows inside the process of Lighthouse and disappears after that.

     ![Error Canvas](assets/readme-images/canvas-issue.png)